gcrivera/mapofthrones/README.md

 How do characters move and interact throughout Game of Thrones?

 ## TODOs
+- bug - pin colors
 - Add episode description
 - way to explore character without going through location
 - zoom details? - show character images if zoomed in close enough
 - Add tick marks to timeline (to help with differentiating between episode scrubbing and scene scrubbing)
 - move back button?
-- click on location - side bar pop open

 - ~~Backend - on initialization - get all episodes w/ locations to have in front-end~~
 - ~~Backend - call for location by season/episode~~